Whatman0/springtest/README.md

-Simple Authorization-API written using Spring Boot.
+Simple API written using Spring Boot.

 Requires a database by the name of "users" (CREATE DATABASE users)